Meidob volcanic field: Local

 Jebel Marra and Meidob lie on an uplifted basement known as the Darfur dome, which consists of various igneous and metamorphic rocks of Precambrian age, Neoproterozoic greenschists and Paleozoic-Mesozoic sandstones including the Nubian Sandstones.
 These rocks in Meidob are concealed beneath recent volcanic rocks, but eruptions in the field have carried large blocks of basement rock to the surface, and the sediments are exposed in craters such as the Malha crater.

 The Meidob volcanic field and Jebel Marra with their Holocene eruptions are younger than the Jebel Kussa and Tagabo Hills, which are of Oligocene-Pleistocene and Miocene age respectively.
 Erosion has exposed their subvolcanic features.
 The oldest volcanic activity in the region has been dated to 36 million years ago at Jebel Kussa.

 Tectonic lineaments control both the position of vents and that of dry valleys in the field.
-There are both northeast-southwest, east-west and northwest-southeast trends, in order of decreasing importance.
+There are both northeast–southwest, east–west and northwest–southeast trends, in order of decreasing importance.
 These lineaments have been active at different times, indicating changes in the regional tectonic stress field.

 Composition

 The Meidob volcanic field has erupted basalt, basanite, hawaiite as well as benmoreite, mugearite, phonolite and trachyte, forming an alkaline suite of volcanic rocks.
 Various types of xenoliths are present in the eruption products, while phenocrysts include aegirine, amphibole, anorthoclase, augite, biotite, ulvospinel-magnetite, nepheline olivine, augitic-diopsidic pyroxene and sanidine.

-The total volume of erupted rocks is about 1400–1800 km3, which was erupted at rates of 0.2–0.5 km3.
+The total volume of erupted rocks is about 1400–1800 km3, which was erupted at rates per millennium of 0.2–0.5 km3.
 Basalt and basanite lava flows make up most of the erupted material.
 Pyroclastics and lava flows of phonolitic and trachytic composition form the "mesa" flows and are concentrated in the central part of the field.
 The more differentiated rocks are prevalent in the more recent rocks.

 Basanite is a product of mantle melts, which may involve a lithospheric component.
 Fractionation processes in deep magma chambers and assimilation of crustal materials have been used to explain the genesis of differentiated magmas from the basanitic precursor, with additional processes generating the basaltic and hawaiitic magmas.